seanpue/cv/cv.rst

 .. admonition:: The current PDF version of this C.V. is available at http://seanpue.com/cv.pdf

-   This C.V. was last updated on 27 July 2015.
+   This C.V. was last updated on 7 October 2015.